We check out some of the best things to do with kids in Qatar for families looking to move there.

 National Museum of Qatar, Museum Park Street, Doha

 Do your kids have energy to burn?
 If so, then take them down to Aspire Park and let them run free.
 In the shadow of the iconic Aspire Tower, the park stretches 88 hectares and is Doha’s largest green space.
 It also centers on a lake so there are plenty of tree-studded lawns and play areas to keep your little ones busy.
-If you feel like exercising, there is a running trail which loops around the park, too.
+If you feel like exercising, there is a running trail that loops around the park, too.
 An ideal afternoon out in its own right, Aspire Park is also conveniently located next to Villaggio and Hyatt Plaza malls.
 A great family day out for all.

-Its no wonder this thrilling water park is often rated among the best things to do with kids in Qatar.
-The country’s first ever amusement park, Aqua City, has everything your family needs to keep cool; from floating along the lazy river to slipping down a flume.
+It’s no wonder this thrilling water park is often rated among the best things to do with kids in Qatar.
+The country’s first-ever amusement park, Aqua City, has everything your family needs to keep cool; from floating along the lazy river to slipping down a flume.
 And the fun doesn’t stop with water – there’s even a kids’ driving school for little ones, too.
 Aqua City also offers families-only days and women-only days, so check ahead for more details before you plan your visit.

 Aqua City, Salwa Road, Doha